-Transporting iPSC derived Cardiomyocytes Institute for Experimental Pharmacology and Toxicology, UKE Hamburg.
+Transporting iPSC derived Cardiomyocytes

+Institute for Experimental Pharmacology and Toxicology, UKE Hamburg.

 Our experimental research aims at a better understanding of the function of the healthy and diseased heart and the mode of action of cardiovascular drugs.
 The focus is on molecular mechanisms of cardiac insufficiency, hypertrophic cardiomyopathy and atrial fibrillation and their therapeutic influence.
 To answer these research questions, we use a broad spectrum of classic pharmacological and muscle / cell physiological methods, protein biochemistry, mouse genetics and stem cell / tissue engineering techniques.

+Experimental Pharmacology & Toxicology Group

+THE PROJECT

-Experimental Pharmacology & Toxicology Group THE PROJECT This project report investigates the treatment of heart failure using specially cultivated cardiomyocyte patches induced from stem cell cultures.
+This project report investigates the treatment of heart failure using specially cultivated cardiomyocyte patches induced from stem cell cultures.

 Cardiomyocyte patches are structurally complex tissue that are time-consuming and expensive to prepare.

 The suitability of this procedure is currently being evaluated in collaboration with the German Heart Centre Munich.

 In the study, researchers, physicians and veterinaries are using an animal with heart failure as an in vivo model.
 During the procedure, a surgeon transplants the matured cardiomyocyte patch onto the damaged section of the heart.

 In this case, as in many other health-care applications, specialized facilities, equipment and medical experts are located at locations geographically distant from where patients may be taken up in hospital.
 For the procedures to be a feasible and eventually clinical approach for humans, a safe transport method that adheres to local and national regulations needs to be established.

 Previous transport attempts made use of simple polystyrene vessels.
 However, this solution did not offer a robust controlled system required for such reserach.

-To ensure the quality of the cardiomyocyte patches, the groups decided to evaluate a Cellbox Flight CDI portable $\mathrm{CO}2$ incubator, a device that provides a regulated environment.
+To ensure the quality of the cardiomyocyte patches, the groups decided to evaluate a Cellbox Flight CDI portable CO_2 incubator, a device that provides a regulated environment.

 The culture vessel, with the suspended cardiomyocyte patch, was packaged in a UN3373 compliant CO2 permeable secondary packaging before being transferred to the Cellbox.
 The material was safely packaged and maintained at 37°C and 7% CO2 prior to being transported.

 Upon arrival, the patch was visually inspected and kept in a stationary incubator until transplanted on the following day.

+Performance rating

-100% Performance rating The Cellbox was rated 100% for the ease of use (Software and App)
+The Cellbox was rated 100% for the ease of use (Software and App)

-The Cellbox provides an

-37°C and 7% CO2 during

-the shipment, to ensure

-that the cells reach our

-The Cellbox was rated 83.3% in overall performance (using several criteria) for

-partners in a good

-ideal environment with

 THE FEEDBACK

+The transport was easy and proceeded without any concerns.
+During several rest stops along the way, the parameters of the Cellbox were verified and the system confirmed to run stably.
+The cardiomyocyte patches reached the Munich Heart Centre without any deviations from the preset conditions.
+The exported log files further evidenced a successful transport within the required parameters.

+An additional feature of the Cellbox also made it possible to be followed live via an integrated GPRS module.
+The animal that received the cardiomyocyte patches survived before being euthanized for further investigation.

+Transport Log File

+Transport data log file exported via the Cellbox App showing the date and time of transport.
+Parameters were set to 37°C and 7% CO_o.

+Additionally, the Cellbox GPRS Tracker tracked the position of the Cellbox during the journey.

+The Cellbox provides an ideal environment with 37°C and 7% CO2 during the shipment, to ensure that the cells reach our partners in a good shape

+The Cellbox was rated 83.3% in overall performance (using several criteria) for this transport!